georghe-crihan/imgact_linux/README.md

 NB: many of the above settings could be altered by modifying the `imgact_linux` sysctl: `kern.imgact_linux.interpreter_commandline`.

+The activator kext is strongly kernel version dependent and has to be rebuilt after every version change, see [mkinfo.sh](mkinfo.sh).

+Installing and loading under today's OSX requires either SPI switched off.

+Also, read the next section carefully, before you proceed.

 ## A word of caution
 This KEXT is extremely XNU version-dependent.
 It will certainly crash your